VirtualLights/Duplicate-Image-Checker/README.md

 * [pybktree](https://github.com/Jetsetter/pybktree) </li>

 ## Instructions:
 Place the script in the folder containing the images.
-Then, call the string with the following argments:
+Then, call the script.
+Output format and hyperparameter tuning are a WIP.
-* Argument 1:
-	p: Uses pHash
-	d: Uses dHash
-	w: Uses wHash
-* Argument 2: Non-negative number (Hamming distance), 0 for exact matches, suggested values are 0-10

-Example: dupe_checker.py p 5.4